thaabomb/autocross-notes/README.md

 Break sweepers down into entry, middle, and exit.

-Every autocross course is different but they're typically made up of the same elements: slaloms, Chicago boxes, lane changes, sweepers, hairpins, offset cones, chutes, gates, eyebrows.
+Every autocross course is different but they're typically made up of the same elements: slaloms, Chicago boxes, lane changes, sweepers, hairpins, offset cones, chutes, gates, eyebrows, clamshells.

 When you're in line waiting for your turn, you can be looking ahead to the first two or three elements of the course.